 - A "Suggestions Box" for students to request new resources

-- World Book Week and other exciting events throughout the year that students can participate in
+- Participation in World Book Week, National Reading Champions Quiz and Carnegie, and other exciting events throughout the year that students can participate in

 - A photocopier and printer for student use